gmrehbein/Strawberry-Fields/README.md

 in which the '@' symbol represents a strawberry.
 Output is the original matrix with letters used to represent greenhouses along with the covering's total cost.

+Example:
+See strawberries.txt and optimal_covering.txt in this repository for an example input-output pair.

 Solution: